PMassicotte/cdoc/README.md

 * Presence of some "weird" CDOM profile.
 I modeled them using the simple exponential moel and discarded those with R2 <= 0.9.
 Two profiles were removed.

+* CDOM is presumed to be absorption coefficients (not absorbance).

 ## Antarctic

 * Only `Brines` DOC are available in the data.
 I am missing something?